 - The three characters involved in the torture scene near the end of the game each get their own.
 While disturbing and one hell of a Player Punch, Jason not hesitating to start hitting Riley and screaming questions at him in order to keep his cover from being blown is impressive when you think of how much willpower it must have taken to do so.
 Sam gets his moment when he realizes who Riley is and immediately tampers with the camera to give the brothers a little time to talk.
 Riley gets the third when he says he's willing to get beaten by Jason in order to maintain the illusion.
 The whole scene is pretty horrifying, but just the fact that all of the characters were able to think that quickly even during that tense situation is impressive.

 - The AMR (Anti-Material Rifle) is this.
 Not only does it produce an extremely awesome sound when fired, but it's also THE most devastating sniper in the game.
 If killing any animal in a single shot doesn't sound badass enough, this sniper also destroys most vehicles in 2 shots!
 Did I mention hitting anyone with it will send them flying?
 And while other sniper rifles allow you to kill two opponents with one shot if one is standing behind the other (de facto shooting through the first to hit the second), the AMR allows you to kill two opponents when they're standing next to each other, courtesy of the rifle's explosive rounds.
 They have to be standing really close to each other for it to work, admittedly, but you're definitely going to fall in love with the AMR at this point if you didn't already.
 Plus, it's able to give you a One-Hit Kill on heavies if you shoot them in the head.
+Better still, you can slap a suppressor on it, making it an essential tool for clearing outposts without being spotted.

 - There's at least one pirate outpost that you'll find guarded by a squad of patrolling foot-soldiers with about 6 to 7 guard dogs at their beck and call.
 Taking the place seems Nintendo Hard at first, since the guard dogs are almost impossible to beat when they swarm you all at once, and it's impossible to sneak up on them for silent takedowns.
 But there's a simple trick to pulling it off.
 What is it, you ask?
 Just drive a Jeep straight through the outpost and plow through anything that moves.
 Even better, you can actually get bonus points for stealth if you crash your Jeep into the alarm box to shut it off.